serverlessworkflow/specification/specification.md

 </details>

 Actions specify invocations of services or other workflows during workflow execution.
-Service invocation can be done in two different ways:
+Service invocation can be done in three different ways:

 * Reference [functions definitions](#Function-Definition) by its unique name using the `functionRef` property.
 * Reference a `produced` and `consumed` [event definitions](#Event-Definition) via the `eventRef` property.